 Six D.O.G.S.
 I loved this bar on my first visit to Athens and it’s a place has to be checked out, tucked away on an arty side street.
 Open all day as a coffee and cocktail bar, the atmosphere is electric at night as locals gather to hang out in this large open space – a hidden paradise in the centre of the city.
 (Avramiotou 6-8)

 Cine Paris.
-Athens’ first outdoor cinema (a trend that caught on quickly elsewhere) and rooftop garden with an incredible Acropolis backdrop.
+Athens’ first outdoor cinema (a trend that caught on quickly elsewhere) and a rooftop garden with an incredible Acropolis backdrop.
 Open in the summer and showing popular movies.
 (Kidathineon 22)

 WEST OF MONASTIRAKI

 Don’t jump on a Metro to Thissio station, walk there on the Adrianou road.
 You then have two options.
 Walk south towards Filopappos Hill, where you will pass through local neighbourhoods and some of the old stone houses of the city that sit alongside or which are factored into the modern apartment buildings, or venture North toward the Southwest of the Keramikos neighbourhood.